janB1701/Proposition-Logic/README.md

 ## Usage
 To use this program, compile and run it with Java, providing the command "resolution" followed by the path to the text file containing the clauses:
+The file should contain clauses formatted as disjunctions of literals, with each clause on a separate line.

+## File Format
+The input file should contain propositional logic clauses, with each line representing a clause.
+Literals in a clause should be separated by " v ".
+For example:
+A v B
+~A v C
+C v ~B

+## Sample Output
+The program outputs the process of resolving clauses and the conclusion it reaches.
+If it finds a contradiction or successfully proves the target statement, it outputs the result.

+## Contributing
+Contributions to enhance the functionality, improve efficiency, or fix bugs are welcome.
+Please feel free to fork this repository and submit pull requests.